barsbay/typebus-CQRS/README.md

 ## 🧪 Testing

-TypeBus is designed to be easily testable:
+TypeBus-CQRS is designed to be easily testable:

 ```typescript
 describe('User Commands', () => {